 People who wish to visit Mustang need to pay a special permit fee and apply from any of the government registered trekking agencies in Nepal.
 The Mustang Tiji festival generally held at the end of dry winter/spring season effectively a spring renewal festival and will usher in the wetter monsoon season (the growing season for Mustang).
 Mustang Tiji Festival Trek of Nepal is the unique privilege to witness the same color, costume, dancing, and ritual that were displayed by these people in this place more than six hundred years ago.

 Duration: 18 Days from arrival to departure Nepal.

 Trek Grade: Moderate

-Accommodation: Hotel in Kathmandu & Tea house during trek.
+Accommodation: Hotel in Kathmandu & Tea house during the trek.

 Group Size: Min.2 pax